-Each of the trails features a timeline and map which reveals some of the buried stories about Old and New Calton Burying Grounds, Greyfriars, Canongate, and St Cuthbert’s Kirkyards.
+Each of the self-guided graveyard trails features a timeline and map which reveals some of the buried stories about Old and New Calton Burying Grounds, Greyfriars, Canongate, and St Cuthbert’s Kirkyards.
 The trails were produced as part of our Edinburgh Graveyards Project, which aims to promote and conserve the five historic graveyards within the World Heritage Site.
 The project is also supported by the World Monument Fund and the Pilgrim Trust.

 Take in the epic history of Scotland’s nation-makers buried in Greyfriars with their magnificent monuments.
 Or discover the local stories of the craftsmen buried in Calton Old Burial Ground, their stones carved with symbols laden with coded meanings.
 Step away from Edinburgh’s busy West End and enjoy St Cuthbert’s beautiful green oasis.
 New Calton Burial Ground is one of the city’s hidden gems, with its breathtaking views over the Scottish Parliament, the palace of Holyroodhouse and Arthur’s Seat.
 Down in Canongate kirkyard the scavenger hunt, treasure trails and puzzles provide fun for all the family, illustrating why graveyards are places where you can’t help but learn about the past.